giovanni-toledo/ELK-stack/scripts/README.md

 - `hostgroups` is a list of python objects.
 - These objects are used to render:
     - `/etc/ansible/hosts`
-    - the elasticsearch beats configuration files
+    - The elasticsearch beats configuration files

 ```